1971 VFA Grand Final: Historical context

 This was not the first incident of this type at the top level of the game.
-In the WAFL Grand Final of 1907 between East Fremantle and Perth, legendary umpire Henry "Ivo" Crapp awarded a free kick to East Fremantle's Chas Doig at half time, from which Doig scored a goal; East Fremantle initially won the match by five points.
+In the West Australian Football League (WAFL) grand final of 1907 between East Fremantle and Perth, legendary umpire Henry "Ivo" Crapp awarded a free kick to East Fremantle's Chas Doig at half time, from which Doig scored a goal; East Fremantle initially won the match by five points.

 However, Perth lodged a protest with the league, contending that Crapp blew his whistle for Doig's free kick after the half-time bell had sounded, and therefore play was dead and the free kick was invalid – similar to the argument put forward by Preston concerning the commencement of its game.
 In that case, Perth's protest was upheld, the score was amended, and Perth was awarded the premiership by one point.

 Under the 2011 version of the Laws of the Game, it is made explicit in Law 15.1.3(a) that an umpire may award a free kick for any infringement which takes place on the playing surface prior to the commencement of a quarter.
 Under this modern version of the Laws, Preston would have had no case for a challenge.

 Miller's goal and Preston's protest have left a legacy, with the incident celebrated as one of Australian rules football's 150 greatest moments, released coinciding with the 150th anniversary of the sport in 2008.